Updated on June 12, 2020

 Initially we were thinking of using these 3D printed plates as templates for metal plating.
 We thought to metal plate only one side and then remove the plastic part.
 However, for one test plate we tried detaching metal from plastic and it was fine until we started pulling metal from the letters.
 There’s simply much more surface to attach on letter, thus it is harder to detach.
 We concluded that a thicker stronger metal layer should detach easier, but as the plastic was only 1 mm thick, we decided to leave it.

-When all the pieces were copper plated, it was time to polish, degrease, wash and activate the copper surface for silver electroplating.
+When all the resin 3D prints were copper plated, it was time to polish, degrease, wash and activate the copper surface for silver electroplating.

 Silver plating is more complex and dangerous.
 One might actually die of poisoning if cyanide based silver plating setup is used without proper ventilation.
 CYANIDE AND ACIDS DON’T GO TOGETHER!
 However, there are some non-cyanide based patent protected formulations for silver plating baths.
 It’s safest to buy it from a respected manufacturer and use accordingly.